Yandex Cloud

 Yandex Data Processing 2.0 or higher supports using Delta Lake in single-cluster mode.

-For more information about Delta Lake, see the Delta Lake in Yandex Data Processing section in the Delta Lake documentation.
+For more information about Delta Lake, see the Delta Lake in Yandex Data Processing section of the Delta Lake documentation.

 Note